zpetko63/Petko-Data-Science-Portfolio/README.md

 ## Contents
-- Basic Streamlit App (Automobile Database): This app
+- Basic Streamlit App (Automobile Database): This streamlit app built in python lets users explore and filter the automobile database bsed on their desired criteria.
+The user has the ability to choose between MPG, Number of Cylinders, Horsepower, or just the unfiltered data set to narrow down results.